-- The dbed ckptremove command is used to remove a Storage Checkpoint from the file system, or file systems, it is associated with.
-The Storage Checkpoint must have been created using the dbed ckptcreate(1M) command. - See the dbed ckptremove(1M) manual page for more information.
+- Prerequisites You must be logged on as the database administrator. - The dbed\ckptremove command is used to remove a Storage Checkpoint from the file system, or file systems, it is associated with.
+The Storage Checkpoint must have been created using the dbed\ckptcreate(1M) command. - See the dbed\ckptremove(1M) manual page for more information.